Attorneys of Sexton & Moody, P.C.

 • Schedule IV drugs, such as Xanax, Klonopin, valium and Ambien, which have a low potential for abuse but may lead to dependency

-• Schedule V drugs, such as over-the-counter medications that include substances such as codeine that have medicinal uses but may lead to dependency if abused
+• Schedule V drugs, such as over-the-counter medications that include codeine or other substances that have medicinal uses but may lead to dependency if abused

 Our Firm In McDonough Lives Out Its Legacy Of Effective Representation For Defendants